openshift/openshift-origin-design/web-console/project-details/storage-metrics.md

 ## Storage Details Page
 ![storage details](img/storage-details.png)
-- When the capacity consumed metric is available for a PVC, a utilization donut chart is added to the details page to show the capacity consumed.
+- When the capacity consumed metric is available for a PVC, a utilization donut chart is added to the details page to show the capacity consumed, with a label indicating the available storage capacity.
 - A **Used** entry should appear in the details list and the units should match the units for **Capacity**.
 - If the PVC has a storage class, that should be shown on the details page regardless whether metrics are available or not.
+- *FUTURE* May be useful to have time-based view of storage consumption so that users will be able to predict when they might need to take action on their storage.

 #### Storage Donut Chart
 - Use [PatternFly Donut Chart](http://www.patternfly.org/pattern-library/data-visualization/donut-chart/#design).
+- The colored portion of the chart should show the amount of storage **used**.
 - The chart should be color coded according to thresholds.
 The default thresholds are:
   - Green (`#3f9c35`) if < 75%
   - Gold (`#ec7a08`) between 75-89%
   - Red (`#cc0000`) >= 90%
-- The label in the center of the donut should give the capacity used in the fomat "x of y GiB", with the x value in large type.
+- The label in the center of the donut should give the capacity **available** in the format "x GiB Available", with the x value in large type.
 - Hovering on either the used or unused sections of the chart should give the amount used or available (as the case may be) in a tooltip.

 ### Mobile